blittable/rustup/lesson_fourteen/README.md

-# Lesson Thirteen: Struct Constructors
+# Lesson Thirteen: Iterator Patterns

-Similar to OO programming, Rust (and C/C++) leverage 'constructors' for instantiation.
-The format, however, is different.
+Idomatic Rust uses
+is different.

 Here we'll review some of the main forms.